siwens77/siwens77/README.md

 ## About me
 🎓 I am Krzysztof Nowak, a student pursuing my Bachelor in Artificial Intelligence.<br>

-📚 I began my programming journey in 2024 with Python, but I’ve also completed projects in C, C++, Bash and using PostgreSQL.
+📚 I began my programming journey in 2024 with Python, but I’ve also completed projects in C, C++, Bash, JavaFX with Scene Builder and using PostgreSQL.

 📊 My coursework was heavily focused on mathematics, so my strongest areas are calculus, statistic, linear algebra, probability, and related fields. <br>